Do you have dental anxiety? If so, you’re not alone. It’s estimated that up toavoid going to the dentist because of dental anxiety.

 Air abrasion in dentistry can be used to safely blast away tooth decay and remove surface stains.
 It also may be used to prepare teeth for cosmetic bonding or to repair cracked or worn teeth.

 During air abrasion, our dentists use a small handheld device that blows a stream of air and tiny Al2O3 particles against your tooth.
 This allows us to remove tooth decay without having to use a drill.

 Air abrasion is often used for small cavities near the surface of the tooth, but can’t be used for anything more serious.
 For example, we may recommend a root canal if you have a deep cavity that penetrates the pulp inside of your tooth.
 The pulp is the innermost chamber of your tooth that’s made of live tissue.
 Once this pulp is infected, we will need to remove the diseased tissue and seal the tooth with a dental crown.
 (Ask about our CEREC dental crowns to get this done in one appointment!)

 Is Air Abrasion Painful?

-You’ll feel little to no pain with air abrasion, yet it depends on the procedure.
-Sometimes, we don’t have to inject pain relievers at all!
-Each patient is different.
-Either way, Dr. Piotrowski will make sure your tooth is properly numb before starting the procedure.
+Either way, Dr. Piotrowski and Dr. Cohen will make sure your tooth is properly numb before starting the procedure.
 After air abrasion, you may notice that your tooth is sensitive to heat and cold.
 This tooth sensitivity is normal and should go away quickly as time passes.

 Don’t ignore tooth pain!
 A toothache is your body’s way of letting you know something is wrong.
-The sooner we’re able to detect a cavity, the more likely we’ll be able to use air abrasion to remove the decayed tooth structure.
-That way, you’ll be able to avoid having us drill into your tooth.
+The sooner we’re able to detect a cavity, the more likely we will be able to use air abrasion to remove the decayed tooth structure.
+That way, you can avoid having us drill into your tooth.